 7. Reduce Glare – If you’re in a bright desert or snowy area, dip chap stick in black ashes and rub it under your eyes.
 This will keep you from going snowblind.

-8. Use It On Kindling – Rub it on q-tips, cotton balls, lint, cloth, gauze, or even dried bark to make kindling that burns easily and for a long time.
+8. Use It On Tinder – Rub it on q-tips, cotton balls, lint, cloth, gauze, or even dried bark to make tinder that catches fire easily.

 9. Make a Candle – Cut a q-tip in half, rub the cotton end on the chap stick, then turn it over and stick the other end into the chap stick and you’ll have a small candle.
 It won’t burn all evening, but it is a good temporary candle that will make it a lot easier to get a fire started.